dsflow-io/dsflow/README.md

 <!-- /TOC -->

-## What is dsflow?
+## What is dsflow's sandbox?

-We're pleased to introduce _dsflow_ — the **framework for data science**.

-_Dsflow_ helps you build powerful and flexible **pipelines for data analytics**.
-The current version is designed for use on your local computer, using the **command line interface**.
+This project enables you to prototype pipelines for batch data analytics.
+It is designed to work on your local computer, using a **command line interface** (CLI).

-Eventually you'll be able to use dsflow to deploy your pipelines to cloud platforms.
+This is a proof-of-concept product, build to illustrate the "ds philosophy"--a certain way of organizing data and transformations.

+_Dsflow's sandbox_ is part of a broader line of products.
+As a company, dsflow enables data science teams to build scalable data infrastructures.
 Interested?
 Subscribe to our mailing list on [dsflow.io](http://dsflow.io)

 ## TL;DR;